kevroletin/toy-java-serializer/README.md

 + No 3rd party libraries, pure Java.
 + Field sanitization via annotations.
-+ Capable to process types defined in 3rd party libraries.
++ Capable of process types defined in 3rd party libraries.
-+ Returns list of all errors.
++ Returns a list of all errors.

 ## Current progress